-Before utilizing the TSM34Q/C/IP Integrated StepSERVO Motor and Step-Servo Quick Tuner Software in an application, the following steps are necessary:
+Before utilizing the TXM34Q/C/IP Integrated StepSERVO Motor and Step-Servo Quick Tuner Software in an application, the following steps are necessary:

-- Install the Step-Servo Quick Tuner Software version 1.0.16.0822 or later from Applied Motion Products website - Connect the drive to the PC using the programming cable.
+- Install the Step-Servo Quick Tuner Software from Applied Motion Products website, version 3.0.16.0725 or later - Connect the drive to the PC using the programming cable.
 When using RS-485, it is best to be setup in a 4-Wire configuration (see Section 3.2.2 "Connecting to a host using RS-485".)
 When using Ethernet, see Section 3.2.5 "Connecting to a PC using Ethernet". - Connect the drive to the power supply.
 See instructions below. - Launch the software by clicking Start...Programs...
 Applied Motion Products.